Meet the Leadership

 John Morrill

-My first "EV" was a Fisker Karma.
-[If you never heard of it, Google it!!]
+My first "EV" was a Fisker Karma I bought in 2015.
+[If you've never heard of it, Google it!!]
 Today, we'd describe the Karma as a "Serial Hybrid", but at the time it was classed as an "Electric Vehicle with a Range Extender".
 The drivetrain was strictly electric with a 50-mile battery range, and it gave me access to the HOV lanes.
 I drove it for 40,000 miles - the vast majority of which were purely electric.
 The small and rarely used gas engine functioned only as an electrical generator/battery charger.
 For the 2014 environment, it was an excellent “bridge car” to full EVs.
 To be honest, I fell in love with that car BEFORE I ever knew it was electric.
 But I quickly became addicted to the smooth, rapid acceleration without any shifting.
 And I appreciated how much better it was for the environment when I drove electric.
 The car was stunningly beautiful and quite rare.
 I started taking it to car shows - especially EVA and Drive Electric events.
 I became hooked at engaging with the public.

 Marc Wenning